tylorschafer/express-sweater-weather/README.md

 ## Express Sweater Weather

-Express Sweater Weather is a Express node.js REST API that returns deatiled weather data.
+Express Sweater Weather is a Express node.js REST API that returns detailed weather data.
 Users can favorite locations, delete locations, and return current forecasts for all favorited locations.

+## Contributor

-Express Sweater Weather was built in 4 days as a school project at Turing School of Software and design.
+All the code for this application was written by Tylor Schafer.
+Express Sweater weather was developed in 4 days as a school project at Turing School of Software and design.

 ## Local Setup